-Possibly the most consistent theme in human history is that any group of people who can’t or won’t defend themselves will be conquered and either enslaved or slaughtered by tyrants or barbarians, both of which still pollute humanity in great numbers.
-I know of no exception to this rule in all of recorded history.
+Possibly the most consistent theme in human history is that any group of people who can’t or won’t defend themselves will be conquered and either enslaved by tyrants or slaughtered by barbarians, both of which still pollute humanity in great numbers today.
+I know of no exception to this rule in all of history.
 In fact, the past century was one of history’s bloodiest due to the mass murder of untold millions of “lawfully” disarmed political dissidents by socialist/communist governments (also known as “democrats” today).
 So don’t be a Lacedaemonian!
 For as Plato wrote, “Only the dead have seen the end of war.”
 And Jesus said, “Think not that I am come to send peace on earth: I came not to send peace, but a sword.”
 (Matthew chapter ten verse thirty-four.)

 • The design objects are not meant to spell a word, but to represent the acronym “COEXIST,” which is formed from the words “COunter EXtremist ISlamic Terror.”
-As the project developed however, this design concept has expanded to represent opposition to evil and aggression in all their forms.
+As the project developed however, I came to the realization that the root problem is the bigger issue of the evils of the political left.
 Specific objects were chosen which symbolize independence and freedom, defense of individual rights and national sovereignty, uncompromising will, and defiance of illegitimate authority; in essence, the spirit of what it still means to be an American.

 • Although all of the objects in the design are common household items except the skull, some are more easily recognizable than others for some people.
 For clarification purposes the third object is a set of handgun sights turned sideways.

-• The AK magazine contains thirty mathematical bullets, even in California.
+• The computer-generated AK magazine contains thirty mathematical bullets, even in California.